ayvasoftware/ayvajs/tutorials/motion-api-overview.md

 // Start a long running move (10 seconds). ayva.move({ to: 1, duration: 10 }).then((complete) => {
-  // A move's Promise resolves with the value true if the move completed successfully, false otherwise. if (!complete) {
+  // Note: A move's Promise resolves with the value true if the move completed successfully, false otherwise. if (!complete) {
     console.log('The move was stopped before it finished.');
   } else {